 5. You have enough time to do everything the Father wants you to do.
 This is a corollary of taking my assignments from the Lord.
 If we study the life of Jesus, we get the sense that he balanced his time perfectly.
 He was purposeful with his goals yet left margin to be interrupted.
 He was never hurried.
 Each person in front of him felt like the most important person in the world.
 He was perfectly at peace when he taught or went to dinner at someone’s house.
 He was always “present” and never preoccupied.
 He kept communion with his heavenly Father by withdrawing for prayer.
 He accepted the limits of only ministering three years before his life was over.

 6. Time alone with the Father can help you set certain priorities and goals.
 We see this in Mark 1:35 where Jesus went out early to a desolate place and prayed.
 His ministry is really gaining traction and there are already crowds who want to see him.
 When his disciples report this popularity with excitement, Jesus is unmoved.
 He has received direction from the Father.
 They were to leave this one crowd so that he could preach in the other villages.
 Time in prayer helped discern the important from the urgent.
-We will return to that contrast later.

 Time management will be a constant prayer.
 Circumstances will always be changing.
 Needs will come up.
 Goals will be met.
-You will constantly need to ask the Lord to give you wisdom as how to invest your time.
+You will constantly need to ask the Lord to give you wisdom as to how to invest your time.